Enriching the Curriculum

 Netball Club

-Our netballers recently played in a tournament against Maynard School.
+Our netballers played in a tournament against Maynard School in the summer term.
 The children played some fantastic games and showed superb team spirit.

 Music